Skip to content

 • Turn off the field protection switch

-• Paste it to entry URL field — this ensures the best similarity score
+• Add it as an entry's URL (main or additional) — this ensures the best similarity score

-If KeePassium AutoFill finds exactly one entry that perfectly matches the Caller ID — it will automatically paste it to the calling app.
+If KeePassium AutoFill finds exactly one entry that perfectly matches the context info — it will automatically paste it to the calling app.

 Similarity scoring

 If KeePassium AutoFill cannot find any exact matches, it will use a heuristic similarity estimation algorithm.
-The algorithm compares parts of Caller ID with parts of entry fields and returns a similarity score between 0 and 1.0.
+The algorithm compares parts of the context info with parts of entry fields and returns a similarity score between 0 and 1.0.

 Terminology